Rener Gracie: Healthcare professionals

 Gracie announced in 2025 that he was launching ‘Gracie Medical Defense’, which would focus on techniques for healthcare professionals.

 Other ventures

 Gracie Breakdown

-In addition to running Gracie University, Gracie and his brother Ryron host the most popular BJJ YouTube channel called: The Gracie Breakdown where they go over techniques used on the Ultimate Fighting Championship (UFC) with guests such as Ed O'Neill as well as highlighting the application of jiu jitsu in real-life situations. in 2018 The Gracie Breakdown had 355,000+ subscribers and over 200+ videos, in 2022 the channel had over 700k subscribers and more than 155 million video views.
+In addition to running Gracie University, Gracie and his brother Ryron host the YouTube channel called: The Gracie Breakdown where they go over techniques used on the Ultimate Fighting Championship (UFC) with guests such as Ed O'Neill as well as highlighting the application of jiu jitsu in real-life situations. in 2018 The Gracie Breakdown had 355,000+ subscribers and over 200+ videos, in 2022 the channel had over 700k subscribers and more than 155 million video views.

 Quikflip

 Gracie is the creator of Quikflip Apparel, clothing that can be assembled into a wearable backpack, starting with designing a hoodie.
 Gracie presented Quikflip on Episode 23 Season 10 of the reality ABC TV series Shark Tank where it received an offer from investor Lori Greiner of $250,000 in cash and a $250,000 loan, in exchange for 10% equity.
 The deal with Greiner was never finalized but the appearance on Shark Tank drastically increased the sales.
 Quickflip was featured on Advertising Specialty Institute 2019 Hot List and named one of "The 100 Best Inventions of 2019″ by TIME Magazine.

 In 2019 as the 2019 ADCC World Submission Fighting Championship took place, Gracie's invention became a best seller on Amazon, breaking sales records for both Quikflip and the e-commerce website after being featured on Amazon's Deal of the Day.
 In 2023 Quikflip Apparel had an annual revenue of $4 million while being valued at $3.2 million.